 Shasta Valley Resource Conservation District

-Although not a committee member, the Shasta Valley Resource Conservation District (RCD) has secured a Proposition 1 (Water Bond) grant and is working collaboratively with local landowners on, among other things, water conservation practices, groundwater monitoring and developing improved understanding of local groundwater conditions.
+Although not a committee member, the Shasta Valley Resource Conservation District (RCD) is working collaboratively with local landowners on, among other things, water conservation practices, groundwater monitoring and developing improved understanding of local groundwater conditions.
 In order to ensure thoughtful, effective communication and collaboration on SGMA in the Shasta Valley, RCD staff may at times present information and solicit committee input on its work.
-Conversely, District staff, the facilitator or the technical team, as needed, will update the RCD on GSP development, scientific studies, and advisory committee work.
+Conversely, District staff, the facilitator or the technical team, as needed, will update the RCD on GSP development and implementation, scientific studies, and Advisory Committee work.

 Decision-making Procedures

 In order to hold a meeting and conduct its work, a quorum of the Shasta Valley GSA Advisory Committee must be present.
-A simple majority of the total number of currently filled advisory committee member seats constitutes a quorum.
+A simple majority of the total number of currently filled Advisory Committee member seats constitutes a quorum.

-Consensus as the Fundamental Principle: The advisory committee shall strive for consensus (agreement among all participants) in all of its decision-making.
-Working toward consensus is a fundamental principle which will guide group efforts, particularly when crafting any draft or final advisory committee proposals, reports or recommendations for GSA Board consideration.
-If the committee is unable to reach consensus, the range of opinions provided, including areas of agreement and disagreement, will be documented in meeting summaries or otherwise communicated in written reports when advisory committee work is shared with the GSA Board.
+Consensus as the Fundamental Principle: The Advisory Committee shall strive for consensus (agreement among all participants) in all of its decision-making.
+Working toward consensus is a fundamental principle which will guide group efforts, particularly when crafting any draft or final Advisory Committee proposals, reports or recommendations for GSA Board consideration.
+If the committee is unable to reach consensus, the range of opinions provided, including areas of agreement and disagreement, will be documented in meeting summaries or otherwise communicated in written reports when Advisory Committee work is shared with the GSA Board.

 Definition of Consensus: Consensus means all committee members either fully support or can live with a particular decision and believe that their constituents can as well.
 In reaching consensus, some committee members may strongly endorse a particular proposal, report or recommendation while others may simply accept it as "workable."
 Others may only be able to “live with it” as less than desired but still acceptable.
 Still others may choose to “stand aside” by verbally noting disagreement, yet allowing the group to reach consensus without them, or by abstaining altogether.
 Any of these actions constitutes consensus.